11 Jan Giant 3D Cardboard Words and Letters for Weddings, Conventions, and Festivals

 The letters are giant: over 22m long by 3 meters high.
 Each letter is made with a steel frame, aluminum cladding, and translucent polycarbonate front.
 They can be moved and placed on its own and re-positioned, though each weighs about 3000lbs.
 The letters have transparent faces that can be illuminated from behind via LED lights.
 The sign was hugely popular this past summer in Toronto, with the Huffington Post calling it “one of the big hits of this summer’s Pan Am and Parapan Am Games“.

 Because of the nature of the materials used in the 3D Toronto sign (metal and aluminum) each letter is very heavy: requiring a forklift or handcart to move: and cannot be easily disassembled.
 The cost to build the Toronto sign, and move it to two locations durings the games cost over $100,000.

-At Our Paper Life we feel it is possible to use cardboard or choroplast to create very similar letters that are more cost-effective, lighter, can be easily assembled and move.
+At Our Paper Life we feel it is possible to use cardboard to create very similar letters that are more cost-effective, lighter, can be easily assembled and move.
 Indeed depending on the projects needs and requirements we feel it is possible to achieve a similar result for a fraction of the cost.

 Therefore it seems to us that Cardboard can be used to make giant 3D letters for weddings, conventions, festivals, pop-up, and temporary events.
 Below is the design we made this Christmas for over-sized letters for a storefront display in downtown Toronto.